appel/ShuffleCast/README.md

 This whole shindig consists of two services managed by `docker-compose.yml`:

 1.  **`icecast`**: The public-facing internet radio server.
 It receives audio from Liquidsoap and serves it to listeners.
 2.  **`liquidsoap`**: The "source" or "auto-DJ".
-It scans the `./music` directory for subfolders, creates a playlist for each one, processes the audio, and feeds it to Icecast.
+It scans the `./music` directory for subfolders, creates a shuffled playlist for each one, processes the audio, and feeds it to Icecast.

 ## Prerequisites

   * Docker
   * Docker Compose
-  * A fistful of mp3s
+  * A fistful of MP3s

 ## Setup